-Running a B&B is a labour intensive, but highly rewarding, small business.
+Thinking about running a B&B or earning money on Airbnb or renting out a room?
 Here's our Startups guide to help you make your bed then lie in it...

 - What is a bed and breakfast and who is starting a B&B suited to?

 - Rules and regulation for a B&B business